-Identify two or three independent sources who have a vested interest in gaining access or working with the same individual that you do.
-Double-check your information and the key assumptions that you're making about your relationshipdevelopment efforts.
+Let me explain.
+For any person or piece of information critical to your relationship development success, you need to find three independent sources to verify, validate, or void the critical assumptions you're making about that person or information.
 Is this person still in charge of this project?
 Is this person responsible for this engagement?
 Is this person physically based out of this office?
 I have heard nightmare stories of people getting on a plane for a meeting in New York only to find that the person they are meeting with changed jobs recently and is completely irrelevant to the critical opportunities at hand.